GoogleChrome/web.dev/src/site/content/en/blog/reporting-api-migration/index.md

   {% Compare 'worse', 'v0 (legacy)' %}

   With v0, you can set reporting endpoints on some responses only.
-Other documents on that origin would automatically use these ambient endpoints.
+Other documents (pages) on that origin would automatically use these ambient endpoints.

   {% endCompare %}